コンテンツにスキップ

 "Hakone Glass Forest Museum"

-In the garden, which is modeled after the mansion of a European aristocrat, you can enjoy the atmosphere of a water city and the panoramic view of Owakudani at the same time.
-The ``Corridor of Light'' visible in the back right is an arch made of crystal glass that is 9 meters high and approximately 10 meters long.
-Approximately 160,000 crystal glasses shine in the sunlight.
+In the garden, which is modeled after the mansion of a European aristocrat, you can enjoy the atmosphere of a water city and a panoramic view of Owakudani at the same time.
+The "Corridor of Light" visible in the back right is a crystal glass arch measuring 9 meters high and approximately 10 meters long.
+Approximately 160,000 crystal glass beads sparkle in the sunlight.

-In this garden, you can enjoy seasonal plants, and in the fall, you can enjoy "pampas grass" made of crystal glass!
-Red dragonflies are also attracted to the sparkle of crystals.
+This garden is home to seasonal plants, and in autumn you can enjoy silver grass made from crystal glass!
+Red dragonflies are also attracted to the sparkle of the crystal.

-The indoor museums include the ``Venetian Glass Museum,'' which has a gorgeous interior, and the ``Modern Glass Museum,'' which exhibits modern glass sculptures from the 20th century.
+The indoor museums include the gorgeously decorated Venetian Glass Museum and the Contemporary Glass Museum, which displays modern glass sculptures from the 20th century.
 Special exhibitions are also held from time to time.

-This facility can be enjoyed throughout all seasons, but we recommend it during Christmas!
-During Christmas, large and small Christmas trees made of crystal glass emit sparkling light.
-These trees, named ``Romeo'' and ``Juliet,'' are illuminated in the evening, making them very romantic.
+This facility can be enjoyed throughout the year, but we recommend visiting it during Christmas!
+During the Christmas period, large and small Christmas trees made of crystal glass shine with sparkling light.
+These trees, named "Romeo and Juliet," are lit up in the evening, creating a very romantic atmosphere.

-Hakone Glass Forest Museum will celebrate its 25th anniversary in 2021.
-Why not come and visit us to commemorate this anniversary year?
+The Hakone Glass Forest Museum will celebrate its 25th anniversary in 2021.
+Why not visit to commemorate this anniversary?

 [Hakone Glass Forest Museum]